 If you are taking Vyvanse and experiencing any of the aforementioned side effects, it is important to speak with your MD.
 While some of these side effects may be mild and resolve on their own, others may require medical attention or a change in medication.
 Your doctor can help determine the underlying cause of these side effects and work with you to develop a plan of action to manage them effectively.

-No, Vyvanse is a prescription medication that requires a prescription from a licensed healthcare provider.
+No, Vyvanse is a prescription medication, so you cannot acquire Vyvanse with no prescription from a licensed healthcare provider.

 Aside from ADHD patients, Vyvanse can be prescribed to people with binge eating disorder.
 Doctors can also prescribe it off-label for narcolepsy, depression, or cognitive impairment, among other conditions.
 The decision to prescribe Vyvanse without an ADHD diagnosis is made on a case-by-case basis.